resouer/csi-digitalocean/examples/kubernetes/pod-single-existing-volume/README.md

+# Use an existing volume

 Below you find the instruction on how to use an existing DigitalOcean Block Storage with your Kubernetes cluster.

+## Known issues

+* Deleting a `PVC` will delete the volume if the reclaim policy is set to `Delete`, however the bound `PV` will be not deleted.
+This seems to be a bug in K8S.
+* Using an existing, attached volume might cause confusion if the `POD` is scheduled to a different node.
+It's advised to use only existing **detached** volumes.
+If you have an attached volume, please make sure to detach it, so Kubernetes attaches it to the correct droplet.

+## Example

 To use an existing volume, we have to create manually a `PersistentVolume` (PV) resource.
 Here is an example `PersistenVolume` resource for an existing volume: